-Actions were delivered 'mostly as planned' including: Call for Participation of Female Role Models (46 were identified; 27 showed interest; 25 were selected: 5 per country) and local welcome and induction meetings were held; Portfolio Development and Translation allowed key data to be collected and shared on participating Female Role models, with the portfolio eventually hosted online in EN-EL-FR-ES-NL; and Local Mentor Pilot Programmes in which the 25 role models were each paired with a single (matched) female student following an agreed three-month programme in which experiences were shared and career aspirations actively discussed.
+Actions were delivered 'mostly as planned with minimal changes' including: Call for Participation of Female Role Models (46 were identified; 27 showed interest; 25 were selected: 5 per country) and local welcome and induction meetings were held; Portfolio Development and Translation allowed key data to be collected and shared on participating Female Role models, with the portfolio eventually hosted online in English and key partner languages (not NL); and Local Mentor Pilot Programmes in which the 25 role models were each paired with a single (matched) female student following an agreed three-month programme in which experiences were shared and career aspirations actively discussed.
 Satisfaction score: 10.